Return to the BUILD

 Fit the cover assembly to the ankle, guiding the foot cables into this recess:

 Wow, these leg assembly issues are much longer than others!
 It also means we are finally able to combine a lot of parts that have been sitting around in storage for a while.
-The only part in this issue, the motor, is made mostly of metal.

 Issue 56 – Dome Panels, Powerbus Cable Mounting Plate, Outer/Inner Foot Casings